 Watermelon gazpacho recipe without tomatoes

 The traditional gazpacho recipe includes tomatoes as a key ingredient.
-However, for this recipe, I remove tomatoes to highlight the refreshing and sweet qualities of watermelon.
-This aims to create a lighter and fruitier soup that is perfect for summer.
-Here’s how to make the Watermelon Gazpacho:
+However, for this recipe, I remove the tomatoes to highlight the refreshing and sweet qualities of watermelon.
+This aims to create a lighter and fruitier soup for summer.

 Watermelon Gazpacho recipe